Blueprint: medical research

 Discover and retrieve

-Load ontology, search indexed text, and enrich matching evidence with related research records.
+Load schema, search indexed text, and enrich matching evidence with related research records.

 03